jverhoelen/jekyll-now/about.md

 permalink: /about/
 ---

-My name is Jonas and I'm working as an IT Consultant and Software Engineer at [codecentric AG](https://codecentric.de) in Solingen.
-I love working with technologies from the Java and JavaScript worlds and learning new things.
-During my daily work I'm consulting, designing and implementing modern software solutions in the scope of agile teams.
+My name is Jonas and I am working as an IT Consultant and Software Engineer at [codecentric AG](https://codecentric.de) in Solingen.
+I love working with technologies from the Java and JavaScript ecosystems and to learn new things.
+Especially I am fired up for agile, communicative and productive working atmospheres – Maker Mindset over meetings.
+Besides working for customers, I am discovering the world of blockchain, smart contracts, IoT/micro-payments and cryptocurrencies.
+I see a chance for it to become a part of our future and a better world.

-I love my profession, company and everything around it so I started this tiny blog to write about my opinions, experiences and solutions.
+I love my profession, company and everything around it so I started this tiny blog to write about my opinions, experiences and solutions from time to time.

 # codecentric AG